-▼ Convertible Top Precautions
+▼Convertible Top Precautions

-Standing in a Moving Vehicle: Standing in the vehicle when it's moving is a dangerous way to ride.
+Standing in a Moving Vehicle: Standing in the vehicle, or sitting on the convertible top storage area or center console when it's moving is a dangerous way to ride.
 During a sudden maneuver or collision you could be seriously injured or even killed.
-Don't stand in the vehicle when its moving.